Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-09-how-to-paint-a-webpage-faster.md

 These are the three key ways to reduce the impact of render blocking CSS

-* Minimize your CSS files
+#### Minimize your CSS files

 When a coder writes CSS, they'll add spacing and indentation, and comments to make it easier to remove.
 However, these characters aren't necessary for parsers to understand.
 So you can set up a production-optimization tool to remove anything that makes CSS human-readable when sending it to your hosting.
 So when the parser reads your CSS, it's a single giant line of text.

-* Optimize your CSS files
+#### Optimize your CSS files

   * Remove any unused CSS from the stylesheet
-  * If CSS that is not need on one page, but needed on another, create a spearte CSS file and it it there.
+  * If CSS is not needed on one page but required on another, create a separate CSS file and load it on that page.
-  * Defer any unncessary CSS for initial rendering by loading the files one at a time using the rel="preload" attribute.
+  * Defer any unnecessary CSS for initial rendering by loading the files one at a time using the rel="preload" attribute.

-* Make any essential CSS load inside the HTML file and at the top
+#### Make any essential CSS load inside the HTML file and at the top

 If there is some styling that needs to be loaded quickly and as soon as possible.
 Break it out of a style sheet and drop it in in the ```<head>``` tag.
 Inlining necessary CSS removes the server-request for this resource.

-* Reduce JavaScript blocking time
+#### Reduce JavaScript blocking time

 JavaScript makes web pages awesome!
 However, all that awesomeness comes at a cost.
 Reducing the amount of JavaScript you run on the page can result in better LCP times.